 Pricing transparency is similarly limited, with no disclosed subscription tiers or per-user costs The suggested pay-as-you-grow model remains vague, leaving the potential for unexpected expenses or restrictive contract lengths.
 Prospective clients must request a detailed pricing matrix to avoid lock-in scenarios or hidden fees associated with advanced analytics add-ons.

-The following table outlines the current evidence gaps that require verification before organizational deployment:.
+The following table outlines the current evidence gaps that require verification before organizational deployment:

 Finally, the support structure lacks detail regarding average response times or the availability of dedicated account managers.
 Without a clear escalation path for critical technical failures, businesses may face operational downtime.
 Users should demand a service level agreement (SLA) to ensure the platform meets the necessary availability standards for professional use.

-Cazimbo Responsible Use and Compliance: Safeguarding Ethical Operations.
 Cazimbo’s Responsible Use clause, embedded in its terms of service, mandates that users prevent data scraping, unauthorized sharing of proprietary reports, and the use of its collaboration tools for illicit activities, thereby ensuring the platform is employed ethically and within legal boundaries.

 The clause is designed to mirror traditional responsible‑gambling frameworks by setting clear boundaries on acceptable behaviour, providing mechanisms for enforcement, and encouraging users to adopt best practices for data protection and operational integrity.
 While the platform is not a casino, the Responsible Use policy serves a similar purpose by limiting misuse and protecting stakeholders.